hoshino0113/object_counting_deeper_dive_trainFree/README.md

 MAE:5.50,RMSE:9.27,NAE:0.38,SRE:2.66
 ```
 <h2> Acknowledgement </h2>
-We are greatly thankful to our supervisor Dr.Garima Bajwa, for her unbounded support and guidance.
+We are greatly thankful to our supervisor Dr.Garima Bajwa, for her unbounded support and guidance. <br>
-We are greatful to Zenglin Shi, Ying Sun, Mengmi Zhang, original authors of research paper Training-free Object Counting with Prompts, for their hardworks
+We are greatful to Zenglin Shi, Ying Sun, Mengmi Zhang, original authors of research paper Training-free Object Counting with Prompts, for their hardworks<br>
 You can find their research paper here <a href="https://openaccess.thecvf.com/content/WACV2024/papers/Shi_Training-Free_Object_Counting_With_Prompts_WACV_2024_paper.pdf" target="_blank">Training-free Object Counting with Prompts</a>